Canada Olympic Park: Snowmaking

 Canada Olympic Park relies almost exclusively on man made snow to create skiable terrain.
-Snowmaking usually begins in early December and depending on weather conditions usually ends in early February.
+Snowmaking usually begins in early November and depending on weather conditions usually ends in early February.
 The hill has an arsenal of snowmaking equipment including automated SMI PoleCat fan guns, 'Mckinney' stick guns, and a handful of aging SMI Highland fan guns.
 An onsight pump station provides high pressure water and air to hydrants located around the hill.
 When pumping at capacity the park consumes roughly 850,000 L/hr of water.

 Ski jumping facility

-Winsport also operates a ski jumping facility on the east side of the Canada Olympic Park campus.
+Winsport also operates a ski jumping facility, commonly known as the Alberta Ski Jump Area, on the east side of the Canada Olympic Park campus.
 The facility has six jumps ranging in size from K4 to K95.
 Of the six jumps at Canada Olympic park three are used year-round (the K18, K38, and K63).
 The K4 and the K89 jumps are used exclusively in the summer months.
 The largest jump, the K95 is no longer used for ski jumping and serves exclusively as a party venue.
 Collectively the facility sees on average 28,000 jumps each year.
 The majority of which are in the summer months.
 The Ski Jump venue is home of the Altius Nordic SC club.

 Mountain Biking

 In the summer Canada Olympic Park is open for the sport of mountain biking.
 The high-speed chairlift is used with bike racks on the chairs.
 There are numerous trails on the hill's west side, complete with north shore ladder stunts and singletrack trails.
 The east trees just contain regular trails, with minimal stunts and jumps.
-COP is also outfitted with a downhill course that holds competitions through the summer.
+COP is also outfitted with a downhill course that held competitions through the summer, although this is no longer active.
 The trails are designed for all riding abilities.
 Canada Olympic Park also has a large dirt jump park and trials park.
 Summer sports camps run all summer with activities ranging from luge to ski jumping.

 WinSport Arenas

 In 2011, WinSport opened its ice facility that houses four ice rinks (an international ice size arena seating 3,000, three NHL-size rinks (the Joan Snyder arena, Arena C & the visitcalgary.com arena).
 The arenas have been used for curling, figure skating, power skating (for long and short track speed skating), ringette, and hockey.
 Also, the arena has hosted concerts, shows, and other sporting events.

 During the summer of 2013, Hockey Canada held its Olympic orientation camp for prospective Canadian NHL athletes heading to the XXII Olympic Winter Games in Sochi.
 Due to injury concerns and insurance disputes, drills and scrimmage sessions were held off ice in a "street hockey/ball hockey" format.

+WinSport Arena rinks were used for the 2023 World Ringette Championships.